sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/README.md

 Log into ArgoCD with your usual OpenShift credentials (use the `LOG IN VIA OPENSHIFT` button, not the username and password fields below it) and, on the next page, allow the `access permissions`.

-In the next section we will provision the vote-app Application.
+`In the next section we will provision the vote-app Application.`

-## Create the Demo Application
+## Provision the Demo Application

-In Argo CD, a managed set of Kubernetes manifests is called an `Application`.
+In ArgoCD, a managed set of Kubernetes manifests is called an `Application`.
-To enable Argo CD to deploy these manifests to your cluster, you need to define them using an `Application` `Custom Resource` (CR).
+To enable ArgoCD to deploy these manifests to your cluster, you need to define them using an `Application` `Custom Resource` (CR).

 Let’s take a look at the Application manifest used for this deployment and break it down:

 ```
 kind: Application
 metadata:
   name: vote-app
-  namespace: YOUR-OPENSHIFT-NAMESPACE             # <<== Add your namespace here, e.g. gitops-user1
+  namespace: YOUR-OPENSHIFT-NAMESPACE             # <<== Add your namespace/project here, e.g. gitops-user1
 spec:
   destination:
-    namespace: YOUR-OPENSHIFT-NAMESPACE           # <<== Add your namespace here, e.g. gitops-user1
+    namespace: YOUR-OPENSHIFT-NAMESPACE           # <<== Add your namespace/project here, e.g. gitops-user1
     server: https://kubernetes.default.svc

   project: default